imodpasteur/ZOLA-3D/README.md

 If you prefer to use ImageJ instead, you can download `ZOLA_-0.1.X-SNAPSHOT.jar` plugin and corresponding libraries from here.

-In any case, only `ZOLA_-0.1.X-SNAPSHOT.jar` is needed to be installed in the plugins folder for CPU computations.
-Hovewer, `lib/*` and `jar/*` folders containing jcuda bindings should be copied into Fiji/ImageJ folder in order to benefit from GPU acceleration.
+If you want to benefit from GPU acceleration, `lib/*` and `jar/*` folders containing jcuda bindings should be copied into Fiji/ImageJ folder.

 ## Usage